How you can access your super via different types of pensions, and how these differ to the government's age pension.

-If you’re wondering how you can access your super via different types of retirement pensions, how these differ to the government's Age Pension, and what you should know if you’re considering taking your super as a lump sum, it’s a good idea to get across some of the information below.
-Also, keep in mind that to access your super, you generally need to have reached your preservation age (which will be between 55 and 60, depending on when you were born) and retire.
+If you’re retirement planning and wondering how you can access your super via different types of retirement pensions, how these differ to the government's age pension, and what you should know if you’re considering withdrawing your super as a lump sum, it’s a good idea to get across the information below.

 - Account-based pensions